Rsantct/pAudio/doc/README.md

 - [AdjustVolume](https://github.com/jonomuller/device-volume-adjuster) This is comes as a ZIP file.
 Copy to `/usr/local/bin/` or just to `$HOME/bin/`
 - [SwitchAudioSource](https://github.com/deweller/switchaudio-osx) This installs via Homebrew, If you still don’t have Homebrew, please go to https://brew.sh

+NOTICE:
+To alow the binary **AdjustVolume** to be executed, you'll need to unblock it, open a terminal and run:

+    xattr -d com.apple.quarantine ~/bin/AdjustVolume

 ## CamillaDSP

 [CamillaDSP](https://github.com/HEnquist/camilladsp#readme) is a powerful audio processing tool.